MCUdude/MicroCore/README.md

 Note that the 128kHz internal oscillator option is not recommended for use with a bootloader since the oscillator is too inaccurate for practical use with an asynchronous protocol like UART.

 ## BOD option
-Brown out detection, or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown out setting.
+Brown-out detection, or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown-out setting.
 These are the available BOD options:
 * 4.3V
 * 2.7V